This Is the Noise That Keeps Me Awake

-This Is the Noise That Keeps Me Awake is a 2017 autobiography by American alternative rock band Garbage with journalist and former Rolling Stone contributor Jason Cohen over a two-year period which coincided with the band's twentieth anniversary.
+This Is the Noise That Keeps Me Awake is a 2017 autobiography by American alternative rock band Garbage with journalist and former Rolling Stone contributor Jason Cohen.
 The title comes from the lyric of their 1998 single "Push It".

-The first edition, published by Akashic Books, is a large-format coffee table book is bound with an embossed cloth hardcover and finished with a dust jacket.
+Published by Akashic Books, the first edition is a large-format coffee table book bound with an embossed cloth hardcover and finished with a dust jacket.
 The edges of the text pages, printed on matte art paper, are finished in pink.
 The book includes original pieces from all four members of Garbage: Shirley Manson, Butch Vig, Duke Erikson and Steve Marker, and incorporates previously unpublished photographs and personal snapshots.

-"We were starting to forget what we wanted to remember," Manson said of the impetus to put the book together.
-"Twenty-two years is a long time to keep track of the magic and the madness."
 This Is the Noise That Keeps Me Awake was available to pre-order in several formats.
 The limited edition bundle includes a hardcover copy of the book, a custom collectable box and a 12-inch vinyl extended play featuring six previously unreleased live recordings, one from each of the band's first six studio albums.
 The first 1,000 units were signed by the band.

-The release of This Is the Noise That Keeps Me Awake was augmented with a new single release, "No Horses", and the band co-headlining a tour with Blondie.
+The release of the book was accompanied by a new single release, "No Horses", and the band co-headlining a tour with Blondie.